Early years funding

 To confirm the rate you will receive for delivering funded places, contact your local authority.

 Are there any changes to 2-year-old funding?

-Contact your local authority to confirm the rate you will be paid for delivering funded places to 2-year-olds.
+This will differ between authorities, contact your local authority to confirm the rate you will be paid for delivering funded places to 2-year-olds.

 How often will I get paid?

 Local authorities should pay all providers, particularly childminders, monthly.
 Those that aren’t doing so yet must be working towards doing so.
 Providers can request alternative payment options from their local authority.